-Step four: Crosscheck your activity on individual TikTok posts
+4. Crosscheck your activity on individual TikTok posts

 Seeing when your followers are most active gives you a good idea of when they’re most likely to engage with your content in the form of likes, comments, and watch time.
 To drill down further, navigate to the Content tab in your analytics dashboard.

-From here, you can see data on individual posts from the last seven days, including total play time, average watch time, how many people were reached, and whether they found the video via your profile or the For You page.
+From here, you can see data on individual posts from the past seven days, including total play time, average watch time, how many people were reached, and whether they found the video via your profile or the For You page.

 💡Get inspired: How to Make and Sell Merch on TikTok

 Your first priority is to start posting content

 As you can see, the analytics dashboard is much more personal and specific than the Influencer Marketing Hub study and can offer great guidance for your TikTok strategy.